Waukeenah, Florida: Census

 According to the U.S. Census Bureau, the Waukeenah CDP has a total area of 8.4 sqkm, of which 8.2 sqkm are land and 0.2 sqkm, or 2.04%, are water.

 Education

 Jefferson County Schools operates public schools, including Jefferson County Middle / High School.

+Waukeenah Academy was a school in the area.
+Samuel Pasco was its principal.
+It did not survive the Civil War era.

+Demographics

+Waukeenah was first listed as a census designated place in the 2010 U.S. census.